This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 I haven’t been there yet as it opened after I visited Da Nang.
 But giant stone hands supporting you as you walk through the air and take in the scenery around you?
 I’m down.

 The bridge is located in the Ban Na Hills and is a roughly two-hour drive from Da Nang.
+There are many tours there as well.

 Learn about Cham culture